oracle-livelabs/apex/social-media-app/2-build-the-data-model/2-build-the-data-model.md

     ![Naviagtion to Quick SQL from Toolbar](images/navigate-quick-sql.png "")

     The **Quick SQL** page is displayed.
     The left side of the page is where a developer can enter **Quick SQL** shorthand notation that represents the design of our data model.
 To learn more about the shorthand notation, you can click on the **Help** button at the top.

-    The right side of the page is where **Quick SQL** will generate the DDL (Database Definition Language) script based on the shorthand entered by the developer on the left side.
+    The right side of the page is where **Quick SQL** generates the DDL (Database Definition Language) script based on the shorthand entered by the developer on the left side.

    ![Quick SQL home page is displayed](images/quick-sql.png "")